2025 European Athletics Indoor Championships – Women's high jump: Qualification

 For the women's high jump, the qualification period runs from 25 February 2024 until 23 February 2025.
 Athletes can qualify by achieving the entry standards of 1.96 m or by virtue of their World Athletics Ranking for the event.
 There is a target number of 18 athletes.

 Rounds

 Qualification

-The qualifying round is scheduled for 7 March, starting at 11:00 (UTC+1) in the morning.
+The qualifying round was held on 7 March, starting at 11:00 (UTC+1) in the morning.
 All athletes meeting the Qualification Standard of 1.92 m or at least 8 best performers advance to the Final.